 • Trattoria del Moro Aronne: tucked away down a quiet side street was this little gem.
 Unfortunately, they were closed for lunch the day I was there, but they were doing a photo shoot of a cute table and had 2 dishes prepared and it looked and smelled delicious.
 The menu is authentic, rustic Umbrian cuisine of mostly homemade pasta dishes.

-• Osteria da Mamma Angela: serves traditional Italian dishes in a quaint Osteria with red and white checked table clothes and rustic white tables and chairs.
+• Osteria da Mamma Angela: serves traditional Italian dishes in a quaint Osteria with red and white checked tablecloths and rustic white tables and chairs.
 The service was great as was the pasta.

-Dinner Restaurants: (I didn’t stay for dinner, but I did take stock of places I would have liked to dine at)
+Although I didn’t stay for dinner, I did take stock of places I would have liked to dine at.

 bench with pots on wall with herbs on day trip to orvieto from rome